Tea Tree Oil: Remedy and Poison

 The Bottom Line

 Tea tree oil has been used as a "natural" remedy for a long time, especially for skin afflictions.
-There is some scientific evidence that tea tree oil can be effective for certain skin conditions.
-It is poisonous if swallowed and so should not be used in or around the mouth at all.
+There is very little scientific evidence that tea tree oil is effective for most skin conditions.
+It is poisonous if swallowed, so it should not be used in or around the mouth.

 tea tree oil 1

 Tea tree oil comes from the leaves of an Australian tree called Melaleuca alternifolia.
 It is an essential oil with a long history of use as a natural remedy for skin ailments and other conditions.
-Unfortunately, sometimes "natural" is confused with "non-toxic" or "non-poisonous".
+Tea tree oil is sold as a pure essential oil, in over-the-counter and herbal remedies for skin conditions, and as an ingredient in some household cleaning products.
+Tea tree oil is also known as Melaleuca Oil.

 Rose Ann Gould Soloway, RN, BSN, MSEd, DABAT emerita